 Spirit of Freedom Civil War Program

-This highly educational event is a celebration the many thousands of African-Americans who fought during the Civil War.
-These U.S.C.T.
-(United States Colored Troops) represented one-tenth of the Union Army, which is a little known fact of our Civil War history.
-Of the 1,537 members of the U.S.C.T. who fought for Indiana, 225 are buried within the Crown Hill National Cemetery.
-During this event students rotate between three stages as a number of Civil War reenactors share first person accounts from their character’s experiences and stories of other important African-Americans who had a major impact upon the outcome of the Civil War.
-Students learn from Mr. Andrew Bowman (pictured here), reenacting his grandfather, Color Sergeant Andrew Jackson Smith, who fought with the 55th Massachusetts Volunteer Infantry and was awarded the Medal of Honor by President Clinton in January 2001.
+During this highly educational event, 5th grate Indianapolis Public School students rotate between three stages as a number of Civil War reenactors share first-person accounts from their character’s experiences and stories of other important African-Americans who had a major impact upon the outcome of the Civil War.
+Students learn from a number of Civil War reenactors, including Mr. Andrew Bowman reenacting his grandfather, Color Sergeant Andrew Jackson Smith, who fought with the 55th Massachusetts Volunteer Infantry and was awarded the Medal of Honor by President Clinton in January 2001.
 Among the highlights is a Civil War Cannon firing demonstration.
-Spirit of Freedom is presented in partnership with the Crown Hill Heritage Foundation, Indianapolis Public School’s Multi-Cultural Education Department, Storyteller’s Drum, and others.
-Also participating are students from Crispus Attucks High School who provide the Honor Guard and Drum Line.
+Spirit of Freedom is presented in partnership with the Crown Hill Heritage Foundation, Indianapolis Public School’s Multi-Cultural Education Department, and others.

 - 10:30am - 1:00pm